ninjaNgai/Programming-Exercises/README.md

 # Programming-Exercises
-Efficient solutions and notes for programming exercises from HackerRank
+- Efficient solutions and notes for programming exercises from HackerRank

+- Implementations from Head First Design Patterns book